Variational-Adiabatic Quantum Solver for Systems of Linear Equations with Warm Starts: Adiabatic variational solver with warm starts

 \subsection{Improving efficiency by using warm starts}

 The question of how to increase $s$ by a controlled amount $\delta s$ such that the minimum of the new cost function $C_{s+\delta s}(\theta)$ can be found efficiently knowing the previous minimum $C_s(\theta^*)$ is a subtle one.
+We address this point by resorting to the concept of warm starts, i.e.\ the idea that one can avoid barren plateaus by initializing the search for a minimum at a point close enough to the global minimum for the gradient of the cost function to be non-negligible.

 Recent works~\cite{puig_variational_2025,mhiri_unifying_2025} have proved some rigorous links between a change in the cost function and the distance between the minima before and after the change, in the context of Hamiltonian evolution simulation.
-In particular, in Ref.~\cite{puig_variational_2025} it is shown that the evolution of a quantum state may be simulated variationally with rigorously bounded warm starts, i.e.\ letting the system evolve in timesteps short enough for the gradient of the cost function (which in that problem is an infidelity measure $\mathcal{I}_{\delta t}(\theta)= 1 -|\bra{\psi(\theta)}e^{-iH\delta t}\ket{\psi(\theta^*)}|^2$) to be non-negligible at the previous minimum $\theta^*$, which can be reliably used as the starting point in the new minimization.
-We try to transfer this procedure to our adiabatic solver, for which no such rigorous bounds were proven, in a more heuristic way.
+In particular, in Ref.~\cite{puig_variational_2025} it is shown that the evolution of a quantum state may be simulated variationally with rigorously bounded warm starts by letting the system evolve in timesteps short enough for the cost function (which in that problem is an infidelity measure $\mathcal{I}_{\delta t}(\theta)= 1 -|\bra{\psi(\theta)}e^{-iH\delta t}\ket{\psi(\theta^*)}|^2$) at the previous minimum $\theta^*$ to descend unambiguously towards the new one at each step.
+In the following paragraphs, we will show how we applied a similar concept to our adiabatic solver, for which no such rigorous bounds were proven, in a more heuristic way.

 First, any procedure to determine the step size $\delta s$ should take into account the fact that, depending on the condition number $\kappa$ of the matrix $A$, the rate of change of $H(s)$ and $\ket{x(s)}$ can be expected to increase as $s$ approaches $1$.
 Therefore, splitting the interval between $0$ and $1$ into a number of identical steps is not an efficient strategy to track the adiabatic transformation of the problem.
 A more suitable prescription which accounts for $\kappa$ was introduced in Ref.~\cite{subasi_quantum_2019}: let $v\in[v_\mathrm{min},v_\mathrm{max}]$, where